Molajo/Filesystem/README.md

 #### Results ####

-The output from the filesystem operation are returned as an object and stored in the target specified for the call.
+The output from the filesystem action request, along with relevant metadata, can be accessed from the returned object, as follows:
-The example above stores the results in $adapter.
-In addition to the specific action requested, **Filesystem** retrieves metadata and makes that information available in the object, along with the specific results requested.

 **Action Results:** For any request where data is to be returned, this example shows how to retrieve the output: